openharmony/docs/zh-cn/application-dev/reference/apis-media-kit/js-apis-media.md

 import { audio } from '@kit.AudioKit';

 avPlayer.on('audioInterrupt', (info: audio.InterruptEvent) => {
-  console.info('audioInterrupt success,and InterruptEvent info is:' + info)
+  console.info('audioInterrupt called,and InterruptEvent info is:' + info)
 })
 ```